 The rise in the nominal value of apartments in Greece slowed slightly to 8.6 percent year-on-year in Q1 of this year, from an upwards revised 9.5 percent in the last quarter of 2021, Bank of Greece (BoG) data released on Tuesday showed.

 Greece’s rising bond yields have begun attracting attention domestically and internationally as the low-yield environment becomes a thing of the past.
 Although these developments are justifiably causing some concern, they should not at this stage be the cause of excessive anxiety, especially in the fiscal context.

-Road motor vehicles going into circulation for the first time rose by 4.1 percent in December after an increase of 12.3 percent in November, Hellenic Statistical Authority (ELSTAT) data showed on Thursday.
+Road motor vehicles going into circulation for the first time increased by 21.3 percent year-on-year (YoY) in May, picking up pace from the rise of 1.9 percent in April, according to Hellenic Statistical Authority (ELSTAT) data released on Friday.

 Greece’s Industrial Production Index (IPI) halted its recovery in April, dropping by 4.5 percent year-on-year (YoY), after rising by an upwards revised 8.1 percent in March, according to Hellenic Statistical Authority (ELSTAT) data released on Tuesday.

 Greece’s Consumer Price Index (CPI) continued its record-breaking rise in May, increasing by 11.3 percent year-on-year (YoY), from 10.2 percent in April, according to the data released on Thursday by the Hellenic Statistical Authority (ELSTAT).